References

 BeLLA NaTura Productions, San Diego, CA, 2004

 An 80 minute documentary that's nearly all footage of wild chameleons in Madagascar.
 There's also a little material on chameleons from outside of Madagascar, and some material on other Madagascar wildlife and wild lands.
 The information is richer than you'd find in more general nature documentaries.
 More than two dozen species are covered, some briefly and others in considerable detail.
-Includes beautiful footage of some species that it's hard to even find photographs of elsewhere.
-Anyone interested in the herps of this amazing land should love this film.
-For information on purchasing it, send email to chamnet1@san.rr.com.
+Includes beautiful footage of some species that at the time this video was made were hard to even find photographs of elsewhere.
+The DVD itself is now very hard to track down, but its video is (at least as I write this) available on YouTube.

 book cover thumbnail Tadpoles and Frogs of Australia